artemarg/Interferometer_NN/README.md

 The physical model of the interferometer is represented as a product of **unitary matrices** describing the individual components of the linear optical scheme: a layer of three phase shifters $P(\theta_{1-3})$ and mixing layers—multichannel beam splitters M₁ and M₂.
 The unitary matrices depended on trainable physical parameters.
 In total, the model contained 34 trainable physical parameters.
 ![plot](https://github.com/artemarg/Interferometer_NN/blob/main/png_files/msuai41.PNG)
 # Dataset Description

-Go to the link in the Physical_1_Layer folder
+To download dataset go to the link in the Physical_1_Layer folder

 ## Folder Structure
 Calibration_Data_One_Layer_925_nm/
 ├── channel_1/